iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 An Alternative Analysis was completed to develop flood mitigation solutions for the problem areas identified in the previous section.
-Goals for mitigation focused a minimum condition to provide storm drainage capacity meeting currently defined drainage criteria for the Town of Lyons and solutions to reducing flooding on insurable structures.
+Goals for mitigation focused on solutions to reducing flooding on insurable structures.
 Consideration was also given to reducing infrastructure sizing and costs by incorporating detention.

 Alternatives were considered first for open channel and then for piped systems.
 Open channels are more cost effective, provide additional